 Matt serves on the powerful House Appropriations Committee, and is on the Appropriations Subcommittees for Commerce—Justice—Science; Financial Services & General Government; and Military Construction/Veterans Affairs.
 He is also a member of the House Natural Resources Committee.
 Matt is also one of the co-chairs of the House Democratic Policy and Communications Committee (DPCC).

-Prior to coming to Congress, Cartwright worked as an attorney with Munley, Munley & Cartwrig ht for 25 years.
-He spent his time at the firm fighting for the middle class and working families, and served as a member of the Board of Governors of the American Association for Justice.
+Prior to coming to Congress, Matt worked as an attorney with Munley, Munley & Cartwright for 25 years.
+He spent his time at the firm fighting for working families, and served as a member of the Board of Governors of the American Association for Justice.

 Matt graduated magna cum laude with a history degree from Hamilton College in 1983.
 He earned his J.D. from the University of Pennsylvania Law School in 1986, where he was a member of law review.

 Matt lives in Moosic with his wife, Marion Munley Cartwright.
 They have two sons, Jack and Matthew.